vsavram/CS205-Project/index.md

 <u>Numba:</u>

 The preprocessing implemented using Numba produced large speedups.
 The Numba preprocessing implementation was run on an AWS m5.2xlarge instance with 8 vCPU's with an execution time of 8.6836 seconds.
 The Numba preprocessing implementation was also run on an AWS m5.4xlarge instance with 16 vCPU's with an execution time of 6.4418 seconds.
 These execution times correspond to speedups of 356 and 480 respectively.
 **Benefits over the Spark framework** The implementation using Numba used a shared memory framework, avoiding overheads associated with data transfer and communication across nodes.
+Furthermore, Numba automatically detects the given machines CPU availability and allocates tasks to cores using an optimal scheme.
+However, Numba comes with some drawbacks.
+For example, functions must work on numerics and cannot work with strings or boolean expressions.
+While this was not an impediment for this use case, this drawback might pose a problem when being used in another context.

 ### Cell Clustering Performance